20 Scholarships for Students from Single-Parent Households

 Application Requirements: Transcript, essay

-As part of their mission to support those in occupational safety or health careers, the American Society of Safety Professionals Foundation created the Family Scholarship Fund.
+As part of its mission to support those in occupational safety or health careers, the American Society of Safety Professionals Foundation created the Family Scholarship Fund.
 The fund works to offset college costs for students who have lost a parent in a workplace incident.
 The award amount varies by year and financial need.
 Because application requirements are fairly open-ended (students can be pursuing a degree either full-time or part-time, for example), the selection committee considers each application on an individual basis.
 For the best chance of winning, write an essay detailing how the loss of your parent affected your life.

 10. Operation Second Chance Scholarship